 Meals & accomodation in Milan

 Lunches will be provided on all full days of the forum.
 There will be furthermore snacks, drinks and coffee available in the breaks between the sessions.
-The official program of the forum will also include a group dinner on Tuesday and a social evening activity on Wednesday.

-Please note that you have to book your accomodation on your own and at your own expenses!
+Please note that you have to book your accomodation on your own and at your own expenses.

 How to reach Politecnico di Milano